 The enchanting city of Paris offers an endless agenda of activities and attractions.
 Whether you’re eating, appreciating art, exploring the architecture, or learning the history of the city, you will be astounded by all the things to do in Paris with kids.
 Because of its iconic monuments and charming reputation, Paris has become a top family destination.
 Check out this guide to Paris with kids to make sure you maintain a perfect balance of learning and fun for the entire family!

+While the information provided in this post is free, we also sell tours at very reasonable prices.
 If you’re visiting Paris, there’s no better way to see the city thank by joining a small group tour of Paris’s best landmarks.
 On our guided Paris tours, experience the ins and outs of the city, while you learn and ask questions along the way.
 Whether you’re enjoying the jaw-dropping views from atop the Eiffel Tower or exploring the Paris Catacombs, let us handle the details.

 My First Louvre